nithyaramakrishnan/data-shield/install.md

   ```
   {: pre}

-  If you [configured an {{site.data.keyword.cloud_notm}} Container Registry](/docs/services/data-shield?topic=data-shield-convert#convert) for your converter you can add the following option: `--set converter-chart.Converter.DockerConfigSecret=converter-docker-config`
+  If you [configured an {{site.data.keyword.cloud_notm}} Container Registry](/docs/services/data-shield?topic=data-shield-convert#convert) for your converter you must add `--set converter-chart.Converter.DockerConfigSecret=converter-docker-config`.
   {: note}

-7. To monitor the startup of your components you can run the following command.
+7. To monitor the startup of your components, you can run the following command.

   ```
   kubectl get pods